marietolteca00/eds214-water-quality-hurricane/self-assessment.md

 NOT YET.
 It has some information, but can still add more information and be more descriptive one the README.md

 #####  The README includes a flowchart and text explaining how the analysis works
 NOT YET.
-The README has the beginning of a flow chart, it is not yet finished.
-It has vague information.
+The README has a flowchart, but it could be cleaned up.

 #####  The code is appropriately commented
 NOT Yet.
 I have most of it commented but some areas can use more commenting, as well as the new code i may need to add ro fix.